Atharva Kulkarni

 Hello!
 I am a second year CS PhD student at the University of Southern California, advised by Swabha Swayamdipta, and a member of DILL Lab and USC NLP Group.

-My broad research focus is on theoretical & empirical understanding of foundation models.
+My broad research focus is on theoretical & empirical understanding of language models.
 Specifically, I am interested in:

 • Studying their learning dynamics, geometric properties, & structural constraints.